haylinmoore/www/content/words/github-actions-k8s.md

     - cd
 ---

 Recently, I migrated my site to being built and deployed using GitHub Actions, this approach is useful if you're experiencing slow docker cross-compilation speeds, like those on M1 Macs.
 Typically my local flow for building new images involves a Makefile that builds the Docker image, pushes it to a registry, and then issues the `kubectl rollout restart deployment DEPLOYMENT_NAME` command.
-There are already ample resources on how to build and push a Docker image using Github Actions, so I won't cover that here, but I will cover how to restart a deployment or trigger a kubernetes command using Github Actions.
+There are already ample resources on how to build and push a Docker image using Github Actions ([here](https://github.com/marketplace/actions/build-and-push-docker-images), [here](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action), and [here](https://docs.docker.com/build/ci/github-actions/)), so I won't cover that here, but I will cover how to restart a deployment or trigger a kubernetes command using Github Actions.

-To replicate this flow with GitHub Actions, the first step is understanding Kubernetes Service Accounts.
+To replicate `rollout restart` part of the deploy flow, the first step is understanding Kubernetes Service Accounts.
 Here's an example of a service account setup that allows GitHub Actions to restart a deployment:

 ```
 apiVersion: v1